KhizarSultan/A-B-Test-of-Ecommerce-Website/README.md

 # A-B-Test-of-Ecommerce-Website
-For this project, I will be working to understand the results of an A/B test run by an e-commerce website.
-My goal is to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision
+This project will help the company to understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision
+I did process the data and calculate the probabilities and than apply A/B test on it to and got good results